alex-snchz/bustabit-scripts/README.md

 all over the world called Oscar's Grind.
 This method does wonders in the short run, but does it have the same effectiveness in the long run?

-If you're not familiar with progressions and betting strategies in general, we suggest you read our article about them first.
+If you're not familiar with progressions and betting strategies in general, we suggest you read some articles about them first.

 Oscar's Grind is based on the common misconception that a negative streak has to be followed by a similar-length positive one, and tries to take advantage of this by winning more in the winning part of the streaks than what is lost in the losing part.